agentgodzilla/caddy-cloudflare-dynamicdns/README.md

 ## Images

-Includes images for regular and alpine versions of Caddy.
-Each are rebuilt every Monday morning at 0300 UTC from the `:latest` and `:alpine` tags respectively.
-Visit this repository on [Docker Hub](https://hub.docker.com/r/technoguyfication/caddy-cloudflare) to pull images.
+Includes images for regular versions of Caddy.
+Image is rebuilt whenever there is a commit on main or a new upstream version is detected

 ## Requirements
 1. A Cloudflare account